Fast X-ray Transients produced by Off-axis Jet-Cocoons from Long Gamma-Ray Bursts: Results

 \subsubsection{Early-time UV flash (\texorpdfstring{$t_{\rm obs}\sim$ minutes}{t_obs ~ minutes})}

 During the FXT phase, the Rayleigh-Jeans tail ($F_\nu\propto \nu^2$) of the inner cocoon's cooling emission extends to lower frequencies and produces a bright UV flash.
-Considering the X-ray luminosity of $L_{\rm X} \sim 10^{47{-}48}{\rm\, erg\,s^{-1}}$ near 0.2 keV (Figure \ref{fig:avgmix}) for slightly off-axis viewing angles, we expect the luminosity near 10 eV to be $L_{\rm UV} \sim 10^{43-44}{\rm\, erg\,s^{-1}}$ in the first few minutes in the observer frame.
+Considering the X-ray luminosity of $L_{\rm X} \sim 10^{47{-}48}{\rm\, erg\,s^{-1}}$ near 0.2 keV (Figure \ref{fig:avgmix}) for slightly off-axis viewing angles, the luminosity near 10 eV { is predicted to be} $L_{\rm UV} \sim 10^{43-44}{\rm\, erg\,s^{-1}}$ in the first few minutes in the observer frame.

 We show the lightcurves in the Near Ultraviolet (NUV) band (=NVW2 band on Swift UVOT) in Figure \ref{fig:UV}.
 We find that the early UV flash lasts for a few hundred seconds, corresponding to the FXT duration (but slightly longer).
 The luminosity of the UV flash is boosted by relativistic motion so it is only apparent for $\theta_{\rm v}\lesssim20^{\circ}$.
 At large viewing angles, the UV flash is very weak, and the lightcurves closely follow a power-law decay (see the black dashed line in Figure \ref{fig:Lcbol}).
 The space-based UV telescopes \citep[e.g., Swift UVOT or UVEX,][]{Gehrels2004ApJ...611.1005G,Singer2025PASP..137g4501S} may detect the UV flash if they can rapidly follow up the EP trigger.
 The Ultraviolet Transient Astronomy Satellite (ULTRASAT) could potentially detect the UV flash independently \citep{ULTRASAT}.
 Detection of the predicted early-time UV flash (especially coincident with FXT) will confirm the thermal nature (or cocoon origin) of the X-ray emission.